Mario Cristobal

-Mario Manuel Cristobal (born September 24, 1970) is head football coach of the Miami Hurricanes football team at the University of Miami.
-Cristobal previously was the head football coach at Florida International University (FIU) from 2007 to 2012 and the University of Oregon from 2017 to 2021.
+Mario Manuel Cristobal (born September 24, 1970) is an American college football coach who is the head football coach for the University of Miami.
+He previously served as the head football coach at Florida International University (FIU) from 2007 to 2012 and the University of Oregon from 2017 to 2021.
 He was an all-conference offensive tackle on the Miami Hurricanes football team that won national championships in 1989 and 1991.
-Cristobal is the first Cuban-American head coach in NCAA Division I college football history.

-Playing career
+Early life and education

-High school and college
+Cristobal played high school football at Christopher Columbus High School in Miami.

-Cristobal played high school football at Christopher Columbus High School in Miami and then went to play for the University of Miami, where he was a four-year letterman between 1988 and 1992.
-Cristobal played under Hall of Fame coach Jimmy Johnson and Dennis Erickson during the rise of the University of Miami as one of the nation's elite collegiate football programs.
+Cristobal then went to play for the University of Miami, where he was a four-year letterman between 1989 and 1992.
+Cristobal played under Hall of Fame coach Dennis Erickson during the rise of the University of Miami as one of the nation's most elite college football programs.
 During his four seasons at the University of Miami, he was a member of two national championship-winning teams (1989 and 1991).
 In 1992, Cristobal earned First-team All-Big East Conference as an offensive tackle.

-Cristobal graduated from the University of Miami in 1993 with a Bachelor of Business Administration degree from the University of Miami School of Business and later earned a master's degree there in 2001.
-Cristobal is one of several University of Miami players from the late 1980s who appears in the documentary The U, which premiered December 12, 2009 on ESPN, and chronicles the program's rapid ascent and national championships and the era's associated scandals that proved costly to it.
+In 1993, he graduated from the University of Miami in 1993 with a Bachelor of Business Administration degree from the University of Miami School of Business, and later earned a master's degree there in 2001.
+Cristobal is one of several University of Miami players from the late 1980s who appears in the documentary The U, which premiered December 12, 2009, on ESPN and chronicles the program's rapid ascent and national championships and the era's associated scandals that proved costly to it.
 The documentary drew 2.3 million viewers, making it then the most watched documentary in ESPN history.

 Professional career

-Following his collegiate career at the University of Miami, Cristobal signed a free agent contract with the Denver Broncos in 1994.
-He played for the Amsterdam Admirals of NFL Europe for two seasons, in 1995 and 1996, and then launched his collegiate coaching career.
+Following his collegiate career at the University of Miami, Cristobal signed a free-agent contract with the Denver Broncos in 1994.
+He played for the Amsterdam Admirals of NFL Europe in 1995 and 1996, and then launched his collegiate coaching career.

 Coaching career

-Cristobal's coaching career began at the University of Miami where he served as a graduate assistant under head football coach Butch Davis from 1998 to 2000.
+Cristobal's coaching career began at the University of Miami, where he served as a graduate assistant under head football coach Butch Davis from 1998 to 2000.
 From 2001 to 2003, Cristobal was the tight ends and offensive line coach at Rutgers University under Greg Schiano.
 He returned to Miami to serve as tight ends coach and offensive line coach under Larry Coker for three seasons from 2004 to 2006.